 - General planned inspections involve a review of general building and workspace conditions and practices; they aim to identify readily identifiable hazards and non-compliance with uOttawa requirements and regulatory standards.
 Here are some examples of general planned inspections:

-- Laboratory inspections
+- o Laboratory inspections

-- Biosafety inspections
+- o Biosafety inspections

 - Radiation inspections

 - Specialized planned inspections are required to ensure critical equipment and safety devices are inspected in accordance with uOttawa and regulatory requirements.
 Here are some examples of specialized planned inspections:

 - Mobile equipment inspections

 - Emergency equipment inspections

 - First aid equipment inspections

-- Fall protection systems and devices inspections
+- o Fall protection systems and devices inspections

 - Fire protection equipment inspections